genepattern/RandomForest/docs/tutorial.md

 This repository is a GenePattern module written in [Python 3](https://www.python.org/download/releases/3.0/).

 It takes in two files, one for classifier feature data (.gct), and one for classifier target data (.cls).
 Then, it processes them into DataFrames and performs classification on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction done on the feature training data.
-Created for both command-line and module usage through optional arguments for classifier parameters.
-Designed for smooth implementation of other file type inputs (.txt input, etc...) and future features (including optional prediction of other user-provided feature data).
+Also outputs an odf.pred file for results.
+Created for module usage through optional arguments for classifier parameters.
+Designed for smooth implementation of other file type inputs (.txt input, etc...).

 ## Source Links